Creating Processes

 6. Enter a short description of the task in the Description field.

 7. In the Order field, enter a whole number.
-This defines the position of the task that appears in the overall process.
+This defines the position of the task within the overall process.

 8. Optionally, select a type from the Task Type picklist.